-Implementation of the beach nourishment project would temporarily raise the noise level in the areas of the dredge and the discharge point on the beach.
+Implementation of the beach nourishment project would temporarily raise noise Levels near the dredge and the discharge point on the beach.
 Construction equipment would be properly maintained to minimize these effects in compliance with local laws.

-E.4.09.
+4.09.
 PUBLIC SAFETY